3MFConsortium/spec_core/3MF Core Specification.md

 A 3D manufacturing device MUST respect the relative positions of the component objects; it MUST NOT transform them relative to each other except as specified in the document.

-If the components overlap, 3D manufacturing devices MUST unite the final geometry.
-If any of the overlapped components has a property defined, the resulting property on the overlapped geometry is taken from the properties of the last overlapped component.
-If the last component element has no properties defined in the overlapped geometry, properties MUST NOT be applied.
+If the components overlap, 3D manufacturing devices MUST unite the final shape.
+If any of the overlapped components has a property defined, the resulting property on the overlapped shape is taken from the properties of the last overlapped component.
+If the last component element has no properties defined in the overlapped shape, properties MUST NOT be applied.

 >**Note:** As specified below each referenced object MUST resolve internal self-intersections before merging them in the components level.